 - Interview students at either our Cheney or Spokane campus (requires additional coordination with the Career Center)

-If you are interested in setting up any of these activities, please contact our Employer Relations Manager.
+If you are interested in setting up any of these activities, please contact us.
 We look forward to hearing from you!

 It depends on the activity.
 Free recruitment includes posting positions directly with EWU, holding information sessions or office hours, hosting visibility tables on campus, and on-campus interview sessions.
 There are registration fees, however, for some of our larger events such as career fairs.
 Also, if you're interested in hosting an information session during lunch or evening hours, we recommend that you sponsor lunch for students.
 Lastly, many of our events have optional sponsorship opportunities for employers.